 Sometimes a color correction for aged brows is necessary.
-Many artists that only do Microblading (not Solid Filled Brows) will tell a client to go and have Laser removal on their eyebrows in order to start fresh.
+Some artists that only do Microblading (not Solid Filled Brows) will tell a client to have laser removal on their older eyebrows in order to start fresh.
 However, if the shape of the eyebrow is fundamentally correct, and the client is willing to have Solid Fill eyebrows, color correction is a great alternative to starting over.

-To note, if the brow was done as Solid Fill, a color correction cannot be done with Microblading.
-Microblading is not usually a good option on eyebrows previously done with Solid Fill because it does not look like hair strokes against an eyebrow that was filled, ie, not hair strokes.
+Note that if your brow was done with a Solid Fill procedure, a color correction cannot be done with Microblading.
+Microblading is not usually a good option on eyebrows previously done with Solid Fill because it does not look like hair strokes when done over an eyebrow that was solid filled.

-There are several reasons why a color correction may be necessary.
+There are several reasons why you may need a color correction:

 1. The original artist may have used an expensive ink, but as the ink began to fade it returned to the primary colors it was made from.
-This is always disappointing to the artist and the client.
-The artist spends good money on colors and product they believe to be great only to find out a couple of years down the road that it faded to an undesirable color.
+This is always disappointing.
+The artist typically spends good money on colors and products they believe to be great and will be disappointed to find out a couple of years down the road that their work faded to an undesirable color.
 Remember that Tattooing is an art and not a science.
-This can happen to the best of PMU artists.
+This can happen to the best artists.

 3. Ultra violet light from the sun or tanning beds can fade any color more rapidly, giving the ink a purple tone.
-Eyebrows can get a lot of sun through the windshield of a car.
-An SPF of 50 to100 sun block should be used every time before venturing outside.
+Eyebrows can get a lot of sun, even through the windshield of a car.
+You hould use an SPF of 50 to 100 sun block over your eyebrows every time you venture outside.

 I hope you found this helpful and please call me with additional questions.